By Jim Kimble / Updated April 12, 2023

-ESPN+ is one of the cheapest ways to stream live NHL games on a Smart TV or Roku.
+ESPN+ remains one of the cheapest ways to stream live NHL games on a Smart TV or Roku.

-So if you’re trying to figure out what NHL games are on today, and how to sign up for ESPN+, you’re in the right place.
+So if you’re trying to figure out what NHL games are on today, and how to sign up for the cheapest streaming service to watch your favorite team, then you’re in the right place.
 (An updated ESPN+ NHL schedule is below.)

 Today’s NHL Schedule for ESPN+

 Thursday, April 13, 2023 on ESPN+ and ESPN

 |7:00 PM||Pittsburgh||@ Columbus||ESPN+|

 |7:00 PM||Toronto||@ New York||ESPN+|